Javeed-Pasha/Bike-usage-analytics-project/README.md

 Finally, run the pipeline named DataPipeline_mibici to initiate the data processing tasks

 When you are done, in a google bucket you should have rides parquet files partitioned by year and month  and a nomenclature parquet file and in the BigQuery you should have all tables.
-Your pipeline should look like this:

 When you are done, in a google bucket you should have two CSV files and in the BigQuery you should have all tables.